Essential Tax Documents for Every Freelancer and Contractor

 Form 1099-NEC

-Companies use Form 1099-NEC to report income earned by people who work as freelancers.
-For tax year 2020, your customers must send you a 1099 form by February 1st of 2021.
+Companies use Form 1099-NEC to report income earned by freelancers and independent contractors.
+For tax year 2024, businesses must send Form 1099-NEC to recipients by January 31st, 2025.

-Attach copies for your 1099-NEC forms to your tax return.
-Employees, on the other hand, use a W-2 form to report income to the IRS.
+Freelancers should keep copies of their 1099-NEC forms for tax filing purposes.
+Employees, on the other hand, receive a W-2 form to report their income to the IRS.

 Filing Taxes Without a 1099 Form

-Here are the steps to file a tax return, when you don’t receive a 1099 from all of your customers:
+Here are the steps to file a tax return when you don’t receive a 1099 freelance form from all of your customers:

 Check for your 1099 Forms